-Gains and losses on disposals of equipment are determined by comparing the proceeds with the carrying amount of the asset and are included as part of other gains and losses in the statement of loss.
+Gains and losses on disposals of equipment are determined by comparing the proceeds with the carrying amount of the asset and are included as part of other income and losses in the statement of loss and comprehensive loss.

 The Company capitalizes the direct costs of acquiring mineral property interests.
 Option payments are considered acquisition costs if the Company has the intention of exercising the underlying option.